tinhnh2/Qmix/README.md

 After this command, the process will run and finish after some loops.
 With hssp200, it took about 8 loops to obtain new model.

+# Run from certain loop.
+For example, we continue from loop 3

+touch un.do

+python mix_process.py 4x 3 0.999
 # Test
 We also provide some script for RELL test, AU test in test_scripts